Znack/front-end-tips/initiation.md

  There can be problems with iframes and cross-origin requests when web-site is hosted via file:// protocol

 #### Don't stop on working decisions
- Test not only solution is working but also check how it is readable and reliable
+ Test not only solution is working but also check how it is readable and reliable.
+Readability should be your first priority